kayeofswords/soulsinnerstatues/chapter-4.md

 May you drive back sickness, evil, and despair, and may you bring us what is good and best.
 The ritual is concluded.

+### Ancestor Ritual

+When I pray to the ancestors, I give an offering of Nippon Kodo Cafe Time incense (five-minute cones) and sake or mead, and I do this offering at night of the final days of the lunar cycle before the new moon.
+After the prayers, I may give the ancestors life updates.

+#### For Ancestors Related to Me

+I make this offering to
+my grandparents of my paternal line, my maternal line, my great-grandparents each twist and turn of marriage, the many lives branching out and upward into the past in root-thickets of consciousness, making a spirit and vessel of those who have chosen to be incarnated in my family.
+I pray to my recent ancestors whose faces I know, to my distant ancestors whose faces and names have receded.
+I pray to the ancestors who kept the old rites for the Gods, for the ones who had lost them unknowing.
+Please accept this offering of mead and incense.
+Come, ever-gentle, and grant blessings to us, your descendants.
+Assist us along the paths that we must take in this guest-house we call a lineage.
+Each of us, like sparrows, has entered this hall only to fly out again.
+Incarnating here among the many choices of life, we have given and will give what we have.
+I honor your memory and seek your favor.

+#### Prayer to the Disir

+I pray to the holy Disir,
+protectors of your descendants,
+Goddesses, spirits, and esteemed female dead,
+I come to you in gratitude.
+Thank you for your guidance and protection.
+May you protect the women of my family.
+May you bless the women of my family.
+May you instruct the women of my family.
+May you be present in our homes and our lives.
+We welcome you, trusted divinities.
+We welcome you, our great elders.

+#### Prayer to Ancestors of Intellect

+For my intellectual lineage,
+bright minds who illumine the soul, who train it ever upward —
+I make this offering to you, O illustrious ones, pure souls shining in the words I read.
+Please accept this prayer of gratitude.
+You guide me through the pages.
+You walk me along the upward path even though the brambles sting and my mind tires, so I may know the gifts of true beauty hidden in passages strung like ivy and laurel, uncovered by those known and unknown to me, men and women of steady minds, of hearts so filled with the love of the Gods and the spaciousness beyond being that is no space, intellectuals, philosophers, true theologians, poets and creators of the most beautiful agalmata holding the keys to the Gods who rule all things.

+#### Closing

+Thank you, ancestors, for your blessings.
+Accept this offering, O predecessors.

 ## Do a Special Ritual